As with many other physicians, recommending physical activity to patients was just a doctor…

 During the 2018-2019 period, the GAN SIG hosted to primary events.
 First, Dr. Jordan Smoller presented a webinar in December 2018 titled, “Genetics of depression and anxiety: What do clinicians need to know?”
 Dr. Smoller is the MHC Trustees Endowed Chair in Psychiatric Neuroscience, Professor of Psychiatry at Harvard Medical School and Professor in the Department of Epidemiology at the Harvard School of Public Health in Boston.
 He is Associate Chief for Research in the MGH Department of Psychiatry and Director of the Psychiatric and Neurodevelopmental Genetics Unit in the MGH Center for Genomic Medicine.
 Dr. Smoller is a Tepper Family MGH Research Scholar and also serves as Director of the Omics Unit of the MGH Division of Clinical Research and co-Director of the Partners HealthCare Biobank at MGH.
 He is a Principal Investigator of All of Us New England as part of the NIH All of Us Research Program.
 Dr. Smoller is an author of more than 300 scientific publications and is also the author of The Other Side of Normal (HarperCollins/William Morrow, 2012).
 In his webinar, he described the current status of psychiatric genetic research with a focus on depressive and anxiety disorders and reviewed implications of this work for clinical practice, including the prospects and limitations of genetic or pharmacogenetic testing.
 He also described the potential for extending a precision medicine approach to the realm of depression and anxiety disorders.
 The webinar is accessible here.

 Two new Co-Chairs have been recruited and we are delighted to have them on board.
-Dr. Dan Levey is a current postdoctoral fellow at Yale School of Medicine, Department of Psychiatry in Connecticut, where his research focuses mainly on the genetics of anxiety and depression in the Million Veteran (MVP) program participants.
+Dr. Dan Levey is an associate research scientist at Yale School of Medicine, Department of Psychiatry in Connecticut, where his research focuses mainly on the genetics of anxiety and depression in the Million Veteran (MVP) program participants.
 He has also done work investigating transcriptomic biomarkers associated with suicidal thoughts and behaviors.
 Dr. Namik Kirlic is an Associate Investigator and Clinical Psychologist at the Laureate Institute for Brain Research (LIBR) in Tulsa, Oklahoma.
 His line of research focuses mainly on understanding neural correlates of threat and approach-avoidance processing in mood and anxiety disorders, as well as working to leverage neuroscience to establish preventative intervention for adverse consequences of childhood maltreatment.

 See you in March!